 How does the fire movement work?

 You get to FIRE my saving a significant amount of your income, well above what would be considered “normal”.
 Upwards of 50% of your income, but some manage and or advocated for 70-80%.
-What you then do is invest this in assets that will provide both growth and income.
+You then invest this in assets that will provide both growth and income.

 Once your investments generate enough income and growth to cover all your expenses, you are financially independent and paid work has become optional.

 Maybe the above sounds farfetched, but it is in theory what we are all “trying” to do, i.e. make paid work optional.
 There will come a point when all of us can’t or don’t want to work for money anymore.
 Will you try and save as much as you can to set up or speed up your work optional life or depending on which country you live wait to see what the state has in mind for you?